jackhkmatthews/WDI_PROJECT_3/README.md

 This was achieved with AngularJS's two-way data binding.
 The project object (which is later saved to the database) is being directly interacted with by the user, once a role is selected the view automatically updates to the change in the data / model.

-Again, although relatively simple logic I enjoyed the added level of polish it added to our app.
+Again, although relatively simple logic I enjoyed the polish it added to our app.

 ## Challenges